tcheukueppoo/maat/docs/maat.md

 EXPR for LIST | ARRAY | RANGE | MAP
 ```

     `for` either iterate over a comma separated list of values or an iterable objects.
     `for` can iterate over objects of type Array, Map, Range and Lazy.

     Here are examples of iterations over a comma seperated list of values

 ```
 # Three iterations
 for "a", r/regex/, [2, 4] { .say }

-var ar = qa<one two three four five>
+var ar = [ qw<one two three four five> ]

 # trailing comma to indicate it is a list and thus only one iteration
 for ar, { .say }